HCMID/ms-hackathon-2020/docs/index.md

 -   No prior experience with manuscripts or editing is required.
 Students should currently be taking a Latin class (any level).
 -   We'll create a digital edition of a cool illustrated 9th-century Latin  manuscript with a poem about the constellations (Germanicus Caesar's *Aratea*.)
 - You bring a laptop and enthusiasm: we'll provide training and coffee breaks (and occasional examples of rhetorical figures like [zeugma](http://examples.yourdictionary.com/examples-of-zeugma.html)).
--  You may bring a bag lunch, or purchase lunch at the Kimball Dining Hall for $10.
+-  Lunch and snacks at coffee breaks will be provided.
--  Our work will be submitted to a new publication series, *Holy Cross Digital Diplomatic  Editions*.
+-  We plan to submit a complete edition of the Bern manuscript's *Aratea* to a new publication series, *Holy Cross Digital Diplomatic  Editions*.
 If our work is accepted, your name will apear in the list of contributing editors!
 (The new series will be published as part of the Holy Cross Library’s digital Institutional Repository.)